 Intersections on 18th Street are designed to promote pedestrian activity.
-Intersections are to be configured to slow traffic traveling through the intersection and to ensure pedestrians and traffic are highly visible to each other.
-Figure 8A and Figure 8B illustrate a prototypical intersection and include the following features:
+Intersections are to be designed to slow traffic traveling through the intersection, and to ensure pedestrians and traffic are highly visible to each other.
+Figure 8 illustrates a prototypical intersection and includes the following features: